Lewis Sorley: Career

 In 1976, he retired from the Army as a lieutenant colonel and joined the Central Intelligence Agency (CIA), where he became the chief of the Policy and Plans Division, Intelligence Community Staff.
 In 1978 he became a senior inspector in the Office of Inspector General.
 In 1979 he was appointed chief of audit support and was awarded a Doctor of Philosophy in national security policy from Johns Hopkins University.
 In 1982 he was appointed office director and program manager, National Intelligence Emergency Support Office, where he served until 1983.

-He was associated with the Center for Strategic and International Studies from 1984 to 1985 and is a member of the advisory council of National Defense Intelligence College as well as the International Institute for Strategic Studies.
+He was associated with the Center for Strategic and International Studies from 1984 to 1985 and was a member of the advisory council of National Defense Intelligence College as well as the International Institute for Strategic Studies.

-Sorley's 2004 book Vietnam Chronicles: the Abrams Tapes won the Army Historical Foundation's Trefry Award for providing "a unique perspective on the art of command".
+In the 1990s, Sorley began writing about the Vietnam War, about which he published multiple books.
+He gained attention for his unorthodox view on the war, positing that the United States had effectively won the war by 1970, but victory slipped away only because the Americans did not uphold obligations to South Vietnam.
+Many military officers were sympathetic to his argument, while some historians still dismissed the notion that the United States was ever in a position to win.
+His 2004 book Vietnam Chronicles: the Abrams Tapes won the Army Historical Foundation's Trefry Award for providing "a unique perspective on the art of command".

 His 2008 book Honor Bright: History and Origins of the West Point Honor Code and System points out the similarities between the West Point motto of "Duty, Honor, Country" and the Boy Scouts of America's Scout Oath, stating that each may have influenced the other, pointing out that last part of the Scout Oath was once part of the Cadet Prayer: "...physically strong, mentally awake, and morally straight."

+Personal life and death

+Sorley was twice married and had a daughter from his first marriage, who predeceased him.
+He married his second wife, Virginia Mezey Becker (d.
+February 2024), in 1970, and became a stepfather to her three children from a prior marriage.
+He lived in Potomac, Maryland, for many years, but in 2019 moved to a retirement home in Carlisle, Pennsylvania, where he died on September 25, 2024, at the age of 90.